GWR pagoda platform shelter: Uses

 The shelters were mainly used by passengers waiting for trains, but at least two - at Legacy and Tetbury - were "Pagoda lamp huts", whilst one at Witney was a shed.
 Fairford and Twyford each had a "Pagoda bike shed".
 Pagoda huts existed next to Weymouth Junction signalbox, and in Hagley station goods yard, neither was for passenger use.
 A Pagoda shelter was erected at right angles to the track next to the down platform at Festiniog, unsigned and painted black; research continues into its purpose.
 It was still there in 1989, 28 years after the station closed and long after all other buildings had been demolished.

 Other railways' pagoda shelters

 The GWR did not have a complete monopoly of pagoda shelters; Grogley Halt, Nanstallon Halt and Dunmere Halt on the former LSWR branch near Bodmin in Cornwall had one each, and the Highland Railway had at least one, at the remote Borrobol on its main line to Wick.
-In the USA Pagoda shelters were adopted on a grand scale by at least one railroad.
+In the United States, pagoda shelters were adopted on a large scale by at least one railroad.